willkessler/this-is-not-a-drill-docs/docs/BasicInstallation.md

-Studies have shown that of all the various modern communication channels, announcements that appear __inside applications__ when you have the user's __full focus__ are far and away the most effective.
+Studies have shown that of all the various modern communication channels, announcements that appear __inside applications__ when you have the __user's full attention__ are far and away the most effective.

 With __This Is Not A Drill!__, you're covered.
 Once you install, it becomes easy to send impromptu or scheduled announcements to your